Mahfouz Marei Mubarak bin Mahfouz

-Mahfouz Marei Mubarak bin Mahfouz (محفوظ مرعي مبارك بن محفوظ) (born 14 December 1969) is a Saudi Arabian businessman living in the United Kingdom.
-Mahfouz is the executive officer of Saudi-based Marei bin Mahfouz Group, founded by his father Sheikh Marei Mubarak Mahfouz bin Mahfouz who is one of the richest men in Saudi Arabia.
-He is the current Lord of Abernethy in the Baronage of Scotland.
+Mahfouz Marei Mubarak bin Mahfouz (محفوظ مرعي مبارك بن محفوظ) (born 14 December 1969, in Mecca) is a Saudi Arabian businessman.

-Early life and education

-Mahfouz was born in 1969 in Mecca, Saudi Arabia.
-He obtained a law degree from King Abdulaziz University, and a Master of Laws from the American University of London.

 Recognition

 He was awarded a Grand Cross of Merit of the Military and Hospitaller Order of Saint Lazarus of Jerusalem (GCMLJ) in June 2013.
 He was made a Foundation Fellow at Pembroke College, Oxford in 2012 and is a Fellow of the Royal Society of Arts (FRSA).
 Mahfouz was made inaugural Bredon Fellow of Wolfson College, Cambridge in July 2013.
 The Mahfouz Building at Pembroke College, Oxford was named after him, as was the HE Dr Mahfouz bin Mahfouz Room in the Chancellor's Centre at Wolfson College, Cambridge.
 He was admitted to the Freedom of the City of London in December 2013.
 He was a Vice-President of the British Forces Foundation.

-In November 2015, then UK Foreign Secretary Philip Hammond was criticised for accepting a watch worth £1,950 from Mahfouz.
+In November 2015, then UK Foreign Secretary Philip Hammond was criticized for accepting a watch worth £1,950 from Mahfouz.
 The watch was given as a gift after the unveiling of a statue of the Queen to mark the 800th anniversary of the sealing of Magna Carta.
-Ministers are not allowed to accept gifts worth more than £140 but Hammond claimed he was advised that the event was a constituency one, not a ministerial one, and therefore the rules for ministers did not apply to him on that day.